dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

 When Lunar Eclipse is active use {{< spell 157228 "Owlkin Frenzy" >}} procs as soon as possible.
-When ONLY Solar Eclipse is active, use it when fighting 3+ targets or when you need to move.
+When ONLY Solar Eclipse(should currently never be the case) is active, use it when fighting 3+ targets or when you need to move.
 Otherwise let it expire.